mark-casey/pansi/README.md

 # pansi

-### What issue does pansi primarily target?

-Ansible's documentation defines patterns for idempotently maintaining set numbers of hosts on IAAS providers such as AWS and Rackspace using attributes or tags to maintain desired counts for each type of host (specifically, the pattern of running a cloud module as a 'local_action:' and then iterating with 'add_host:' to get the cloud hosts into live inventory).
-However, the natural progression of deploying with this model is to statically write these host tags and counts into the playbook for each type of service that needs to be deployed.
-Further, if some instances of a service are on different providers or need to run different numbers of each type of host, the playbook for that specific service instance will then itself have multiple versions.
-Playbook upkeep and task duplication under this approach can become an issue even with a relatively small number of services deployed.

-### How does pansi address the issue; are there other options?

-The main goal of pansi is to document a pattern in which the variables that define the host-layout of a service can be stored in a variables file and "passed" (by the playbook for the service being deployed) to a set of generalized IAAS roles that will do the actual work with Ansible's cloud modules.
-Or in other words it is an abstraction designed to separate the playbooks that create and deploy the service from the variables that distinguish it from other services of the same type.
-Under this approach, each service only needs one playbook to deploy and maintain all instances of itself.

-The distinction between pansi and maintaining static inventory is that pansi stores what types of hosts a service requires, how many there are of each type, and what service-specific variables there might be, but knows next to nothing about any individual host (thereby leaving that job to dynamic inventory scripts).
-This is a critical distinction for the purposes of staying on the 'cattle' side of the traditional pets v. cattle analogy.

-Adding separate infrastructure tooling like Terraform to your systems is another solution (and in many cases a better, more full featured longterm option) but adoption can take time and may often get blocked by more immediate tasks.
-Pansi can be used as a stepping stone here because it has conceptual similarities to these "declarative infrastructure" tools, and because it consists purely of Ansible concepts and processes it is more quickly understood and implemented.

-### Secondary issues/benefits

-**Moving hosts with the traditional 'add_host:' loop**
-Statically writing the 'local_action:' cloud module tasks into the playbooks that deploy your services (or, slightly better, storing those tasks separately and importing them) makes it cumbersome to move services or parts of services to other providers.

-**Moving hosts with pansi**
-Storing the parameters that define a service's layout separately allows for moving a host to another provider by changing a single variable.
-(Though, whether or not the entire service must be redeployed or host being relocated is simply killed prior to re-running Ansible still depends on what the service does and how it manages its state.)

-### What does the name mean?

-Deploying named instances of services onto providers is kind of PAAS-like; pansi is an assortment of letters from the phrase "PAAS in Ansible" run together.
+pansi is an abstraction that combines several Ansible patterns (and perhaps an anti-pattern or two) to reduce "cloud playbook sprawl" and make it easier to codify into version control how services deployed to cloud providers are structured **without** using static host inventory or preventing the use of dynamic inventory scripts.
+Other goals are to make it easier to move hosts that are part of a service from one cloud provider to another, and to target hosts from multiple providers in a single run.

 ### Definitions

 **NOTE**: The purpose of the odd spellings is to help maintain manageability.
-For example, the term below 'servis' is merely a misspelling of 'service'.
+For example, the term 'servis' is merely a misspelling of 'service'.
 The misspelled option is more easily located and distinguished in codebases, which often use these common terms in many different contexts.
-Should a term ever need to be renamed or modified procedurally, the find/replace or other operation will be much easier on the human running it and there may be 100 instances of the misspelled term to sort through instead of (in some cases) thousands of unrelated instances in the case of using a generic term spelled correctly.
+Should a term ever need to be renamed or modified procedurally, the find/replace or other operation will be much easier on the human running it and there may be 100 instances of the misspelled term to sort through instead of (in some cases) thousands of unrelated instances in the case of using a generic term spelled correctly in a project that contains many other libraries/dependencies.

 **host**: An Ansible host.

-**servis**: A 'service', or 'deployment'.
+**servis**: A 'service', or 'deployment', the thing being deployed.
 A servis is a host (or hosts working together) to do an assigned job such as run builds, host a package cache, store backups, host a database or web frontend, or etc.

 **servisName**, and **servisType**: Each servis has a "servisName" and is an instance of its "servisType", just as a traditional named programming object is an instance of its